zhdenny/bar_assistant_database/README.md

 6. Exit.
 Compose Down/Up to restart all containers.
 7. Done

+# Troubleshooting
+Sometimes cocktails/ingredients do not show ingredients or search is not performing correctly.
+This is typically an issue with meilisearch.
+To fix it, you need to optimize bar and refresh search.
+1. Go to bars, click edit bar, then click `Optimize bar`
+2. `docker compose exec bar-assistant php artisan bar:refresh-search`

 # Installation Help
 Always look at the official wiki for help first.